Latency Advantages in Common-Value Auctions: Results

-Each of the terms in the above theorem has a natural economic interpretation.
 The first term is still an exchange option.
 However the underlying assets on which the exchange option is written are asset-or-nothing options on two i.i.d.\ assets with strike price $\underline{v}$.
-The second term corresponds to being long $F_v(\underline{v})$ units of a type of range option, i.e., a call option with strike price $L$ that only pays out if the price is less than $\underline{v}$.
-The final term can be interpretted as being short $\E[v]$ units of a binary call with strike price $\underline{v}$.
+An asset-or-nothing option, in turn, has a payoff equal to the value of the asset but only if the value exceeds the strike price.
+In other words, assets with payoffs $v_1 \I{v_1 \geq \underline{v}}$ and $v_2 \I{v_2 \geq \underline{v}}$ are the constituents of the exchange option.
+The second term corresponds to being long $F_v(\underline{v})$ units of a type of range option.
+This range option is a call option with strike price $L$ (i.e., an option to buy at the price $L$) that only pays out if, in addition, the value is less than $\underline{v}$.
+The final term can be interpreted as being short $\E[v]$ units of a binary call with strike price $\underline{v}$.
+Such a binary call gives a payoff of $1$, but only if the final value of the asset exceeds $\underline{v}$.

 Note that when $L=0$, the latter terms vanish and the first term corresponds to the payoff of an exchange option as described in Theorem \ref{theorem:bob_profit_0}.

 The revenue of the auctioneer is calculated in the ex-ante sense, i.e., the expected revenue before the auction is held, expectation taken over the distribution of the value of the item.
 It is straightforward given the equilibrium bidding strategies for Alice and Bob to establish that: \begin{theorem} The auctioneer's expected revenue is given by